-- 1.1.
-In light of a range of issues raised regarding the delivery of the Council's Community Housing Programme (CHP), the Chief Executive instructed the Director of Strategy and Governance and the Director of Strategic Finance, to undertake a review, focussed on the governance arrangements for the programme. - 1.2.
+1.1.
+In light of a range of issues raised regarding the delivery of the Council's Community Housing Programme (CHP), the Chief Executive instructed the Director of Strategy and Governance and the Director of Strategic Finance, to undertake a review, focussed on the governance arrangements for the programme.

+- 1.2.
 The following report sets out the key findings of the review and proposes a broad range of recommendations to improve the governance framework around the remaining projects, the majority of which have already been implemented. - 1.3.
-The report does not focus on individual projects but focuses on the overall governance and systems to support the programme.
+The report does not focus on individual projects but focuses on the overall governance and systems to support the programme. - 1.4.

-- 1.4.
 It is clear that there have historically been governance issues including a lack of clear organisational oversight and accountability. - 1.5.
 The programme was too ambitious in its scale, and more projects were in scope than could be effectively managed at any one time by the Programme Lead (PL) ended up being pursued.
 This ambition was shared collectively throughout the organisation. - 1.6.
 This in turn elevated political and community ambition and expectation.
 In doing so, it compounded the issue of scale and made it harder to scale back once committed, exposing the programme to greater risk. - 1.7.
 A key weakness identified in the report is that the intelligent client function and rigour required by the PL to succeed using a lean client model, with wrap around professional services was inadequate. - 1.8.
 One of the recommendations of this report is to integrate housing projects previously managed through the programme into the core housing function to support the Council's response to the declared housing crisis. - 1.9.
 The Head of Assets, with the support of SLT has now, addressed a number of the issues identified and remaining projects are now being managed well, through a programme board with effective corporate oversite. - 1.10.
 It should be noted that delivery against the Housing Crisis objectives is ongoing and will benefit from work undertaken at a project level (the delivery of rented houses in the district) under the former community housing programme.
-There was a separate report on the Executive agenda for the meeting that was held on 2 December 2021 setting out more detail on the Crisis (Minute E.70/21 refers) and members will be aware of a Council decision on the St Anns Chapel Housing Project. - 1.11.
-A version of this report was also considered by the Executive at its meeting held on 2 December 2021 and that meeting resolved (Minute E.69/21 refers): - That the content of the report be noted and officers be instructed to implement the changes as set out within the published agenda report; and - 2.
-That the Audit Committee be RECOMMENDED to consider the learning from the Governance Review of the Community Housing Programme and its application to the Council's wider programme management function.
+There is a separate report on this agenda setting out more detail and members will be aware of a Council decision on the St Anns Chapel Housing Project. - 1.11.
+In light of the findings of this report, it is proposed that this report is taken to the Audit Committee to consider the recommendations and lessons to be learned from the governance review.